We're here to help!

 So, while the solar installation process can be lengthy due to various factors, not much is actually needed from you once you sign off on the project.
 We’ll say it again – the best installers handle the complexity of the project for you.

-Solar myth #5: Solar companies and installers are scammers.
+5. Solar Myth: Solar companies and installers are dishonest.

 The truth is, there are plenty of good solar installation companies out there.
-These good actors can, however, get overshadowed by bad eggs.
+Like any industry, however, there are contracts and companies who will try and take advantage of potential clients.

-Unfortunately, rapid market growth also means rapid installer closures.
-In the past years, many installers have shut their doors due to a plethora of factors which leave clients hanging with a bad taste in their mouths.
+Unfortunately, rapid market growth also means many companies that aren't qualified or who don't last.
+In the past years, many installers have shut their doors due to a plethora of factors which can leave clients frustrated.
+This rapid growth coupled with a few bad actors has made it even more important for clients to do their own due diligence and to hire a reputable solar installation company.

 How to avoid solar scams

-It’s important to note that door knocking is a widely used sales motion in the solar industry.
+It’s important to note that door knocking is a widely used sales strategy in the solar industry.
 However, a reputable and professional company will never use pushy sales techniques, offer deals for free panels or incredibly low prices, or start your project before a contract is signed.
+They will also never claim to represent your current utility company or claim to work with the government.

-The best thing you can do to ensure you’re working with a reputable installer is to do research.
-If someone knocks on your door selling solar, do not feel obligated to sign on the dotted line.
-If you get a good gut feeling about the sales person, listen to their pitch and then hit the internet to do your own research.
+The best thing you can do to ensure you’re working with a reputable installer is to do your research.
+If someone knocks on your door selling solar, do not feel pressued, or obligated to sign or commit to anything.
+Reputable solar representatives will walk you through the benefits of going solar, offer concrete quotes, and leave you with literature to review on your own time.
+Next, hit the internet to do your own research.

 Pay close attention to the company’s existing reviews and make sure you feel heard, not forced at the beginning of the process.
 The best installers will work with you to make the project happen in a way that makes you comfortable and excited to go green.